Machine learning for the early classification of broad-lined Ic supernovae: Methodology

-The binary classification task was tested with nine different machine learning algorithms. \textit{Logistic regression} is a ML algorithm that falls into the supervised learning category.
-It is used in binary classifications where it returns two discrete values - 0 (true) and 1 (false), which are obtained from an "S" shaped logistic function fit with the values 0 and 1 being the maximum values.
-The \textit{Support Vector Machines} algorithm is another example of supervised machine learning that searches for the hyperplane that best separates the two possible outcomes (yes or no) \citep{SVM}.
-The \textit{Decision Trees} algorithm consists of a tree-like model of decisions and the consequences of these decisions.
-The data is divided into smaller groups based on the most significant feature at each tree node \citep{dtree}.The \textit{Random Forest} algorithm is an ensemble learning method which constructs multiple decision trees when training a model \citep{randfor}.
-The \textit{Ada Boost} algorithm is also an ensemble learning method.
+The binary classification task was tested with nine different ML algorithms.
+Logistic regression is an ML algorithm that falls into the supervised learning category.
+It is used in binary classifications, where it converts inputs into a probability between zero (false) and one (true) using an S-shaped logistic (sigmoid) function \citep{LR}.The support vector machines algorithm is another example of a supervised ML that searches for the hyperplane that best separates the two possible outcomes (yes or no) \citep{SVM}.
+The decision trees algorithm consists of a tree-like model of decisions and the consequences of these decisions.
+The data are divided into smaller groups based on the most significant feature at each tree node \citep{dtree}.
+The random forest algorithm is an ensemble learning method that constructs multiple decision trees when training a model \citep{randfor}.
+The AdaBoost algorithm is also an ensemble learning method.
 It uses decision trees as a weak estimator and initially assigns equal weights to all data points.
 It then assigns a stronger weighting to the data points that are wrongly classified.
-This repeats until a low error in the model is obtained \citep{adaboost}. \textit{Naive Bayes} is a supervised machine learning algorithm that applies Bayes' theorem, which makes the assumption that all predictors in the model are conditionally independent \citep{naivebayes}.
-The \textit{K-Nearest Neighbour} test is a non-parametric supervised learning algorithm.
-The algorithm makes predictions by calculating the distance between all the data points in the training sample and those in the testing sample \citep{kkn}. \textit{Multi-layer Perceptron} (MLP) classifier algorithms use underlying Neural Networks to perform classifications where input data points are mapped to a set of appropriate outputs \citep{mlp}. \textit{Quadratic discriminant} algorithms are supervised machine learning algorithms.
-Observations are assumed to be drawn from a Gaussian distribution with class-specific mean vectors and class-specific covariance matrices.
-It uses a quadratic score function to assign observations to classes \citep{qd}.
+This repeats until a low error in the model is obtained \citep{adaboost}.
+Naive Bayes is a supervised ML algorithm that applies Bayes's theorem, which makes the assumption that all predictors in the model are conditionally independent \citep{naivebayes}.
+The K-nearest neighbour test is a non-parametric supervised learning algorithm.
+The algorithm makes predictions by calculating the distance between all the data points in the training sample and those in the testing sample \citep{kkn}.
+Multi-layer perceptron (MLP) classifier algorithms use underlying neural networks to perform classifications where input data points are mapped to a set of appropriate outputs \citep{mlp}.
+Quadratic discriminant algorithms are supervised ML algorithms that assume that the observed data are drawn from a Gaussian distribution with class-specific mean vectors and class-specific covariance matrices.
+These algorithms use a quadratic score function to assign observations to classes \citep{qd}.

-\subsection{Machine Learning Implementation}
+\subsection{Machine learning implementation}